Ford Ranger Electrical Problems: Complete Diagnostic Guide

 Symptoms

-- Engine doesn’t crank when key is turned
+- Engine doesn’t crank when the key is turned

-- Single click or rapid clicking from starter area
+- Single click or rapid clicking from the starter area

 - Starter motor cranks but won’t disengage